• Free Tours

 Montjuïc Cemetery

-A massive area of Montjuïc Hill is taken by this incredible site overlooking the sea.
+A massive area of Montjuïc Hill is taken up by this incredible site overlooking the sea.
 The Catalan bourgeoisie not only hired the best Art Nouveau architects to build their mansions in the city but also to design their last resting places here.
-Don’t miss the zone reserved for the non-believers (the most important anarchist leaders are buried in here) and El Fossar de la Pedrera, a strikingly sombre garden of remembrance for the victims of Franco’s repression after the Spanish Civil War.
+Don’t miss the zone reserved for the non-believers (the most important anarchist leaders are buried here) and El Fossar de la Pedrera, a strikingly sombre garden of remembrance for the victims of Franco’s repression after the Spanish Civil War.

-OUR LOCAL TIP: Montjuïc Cemetery is not easy to reach on public transport (not impossible so don’t despair) but once you get there don’t forget to visit the amazing museum displaying the funeral horse-drawn hearses and carriages.
+OUR LOCAL TIP: Montjuïc Cemetery is not easy to reach on public transport (not impossible, so don’t despair), but once you get there, don’t forget to visit the amazing museum displaying the funeral horse-drawn hearses and carriages.
 It opens free of charge on Saturdays and Sundays from 10 am to 2 pm.

 15- Join the locals at the city festivals